SofiaAfendra/react-redux-workshop/README.md

 > **Hint:** log the actions and selector in an object to find out a property that might help you separate them. e.g. console.log({setplayer1, player1}). you can use that in your custom hook for now.

-> **Hint:** create some function that will help you separate them in selectorproperties and actionproperties for your enhanced component.
+> **Hint:** create some function that will help you separate them in selector properties and action properties for your enhanced component.
 Create at least two function as helpers for this assignment.

 You should also keep in mind that when the function component renders, the provided selector function will be called and its result will be returned from the useSelector() hook.
 (A cached result may be returned by the hook without re-running the selector if it's the same function reference as on a previous render of the component.)